Skip to main content

 CompanyCityWorkersTypeDate

-Topping the list was MH Lodging at its Slc facility, reporting 128 affected workers.
+The largest notice was filed by MH Lodging at its Slc facility, reporting 128 affected workers.
 Vivint Wireless followed with 113 workers.

 Trend & Outlook

-These figures highlight a mixed picture for Utah's labor market, with activity diverging between monthly and annual comparisons.
-The Information & Technology sector warrants close attention heading into the next period.
+The trends suggest a mixed picture for Utah's labor market, with activity diverging between monthly and annual comparisons.
+The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Utah.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Utah WARN notices, browse layoffs by state, or download the full dataset.